Force H

 Force Z - The last night

 On December 11th 1941, the British battleship Prince of Wales and the battlecruiser Repulse were sunk by Japanese torpedo bombers.
 The Prince of Wales was crippled in a first attack wave and deadly hit in a second wave 50 minutes later.
 After 50 other minutes the ship went down.
 The Repulse was hit by 5 torpedoes in the second wave - and it only took 11 minutes until the battlecruiser capsized and sunk.
-In the night before the battle, the British ships passed a Japanese cruiser fleet at only 5000 yards distance, but no side did see the other.
-This scenario recreates this night engagement.

 by Michael Emmerich